This post explains how you can take a tour of Green-wood Cemetery in Brooklyn, both guided as well as self-guided tours. Admission is free every day.

 - Henry Jarvis Raymond (1820–1869), founder of the New York Times

-Green-wood Cemetery offers a Historic Trolley for $20 per person.
+Green-wood Cemetery offers a Historic Trolley for $30 per person.
+Tours are running as of Summer 2022 on Saturdays from 1 pm - 3 pm.

 You are accompanied by an expert tour guide who will share the intriguing stories of the more notable permanent "residents".